 — Luke 17:33

-This New Testament portion of Scripture is descriptive of what happened when Adam and Eve lost their lives and how they lost it.
-It was forfeited by seeking to save "their own life," and they ended up losing everything.
+The above Scriptures describe what happened when Adam and Eve lost their lives and how they lost them.
+Their lives were forfeited by seeking to save and please "their own life," and they lost everything.
 The way back home is the same road.
-Losing our lives for Christ, we gain it back again.
+By Losing our lives for Christ, we gain it back again.

 May we be loyal to the one who came to destroy the works of the devil (I John 3:8) by giving up His life to save ours.